This page is for developers using the flexible environment

 env:flex) was released for general availability on March 10th, 2017.

 On December 15th, 2017, the Managed VMs environment (

 vm:true) will be shut down and all apps using the beta

 runtime: python env: flex

-Review the list of breaking changes below to determine what additional changes are required in your
+determine whether any additional changes are required in your

-If you are using a runtime that was compatible with the App Engine standard APIs, such as
+If you are using a runtime compatible with the App Engine standard APIs, such as

 python-compat, see also Continuing to use compat runtimes.